 Nasya's current work explores the effect of market distortions on emission permit markets.
 In particular, her work surrounds New England's Regional Greenhouse Gas Initiative.
 In her academic role, she served as the President of the Association of Graduate Economics Students (AGES) and still serves as a senator in the Graduate Student Senate.

-At the Humanities Institute, Nasya works as financial coordinator for Institute programming and works for the Luce-funded Future of Truth Project as a Fiscal Officer.
+At the Humanities Institute, Nasya works as the manager of Programs and Funding, and works on the Luce-funded Future of Truth Project as a Fiscal Officer.
 This project, launching in early 2020, investigates how the way in which we know, value and understand truth is changing in this technological and political moment.

 The Humanities Institute's team has recently launched the New England Humanities Consortium, which promotes and strengthens intellectual collaboration, interdisciplinary exchange, and innovative programming among New England Humanities centers and institutes.
 Nasya gratefully acts as the financial officer for the NEHC as well.